Book of Lamentations Explained

 The 10 northern tribes, Israel, had been decimated by Assyrian armies in 722 B.C.
 And Judah’s elite (including Daniel and his three Hebrew friends), had recently been deported to Babylon (in 606 B.C.).
 This attack on Jerusalem was simply the final blow.
-The temple was obliterated, the walls of the city was flattened.
+The temple was obliterated, the walls of the city were flattened.
 Mount Zion was a pile of rubble, with only wind, wild animals, and weakened survivors left.

 Those who remained had two questions: Why, and what now?
 The “why” was clear.
-God’s prophets had warned for years against the consequences of ongoing sin.
+God’s prophets had warned for years about the consequences of ongoing sin.
 As for “what now”, the Book of Lamentations answers: repentance.

 Jeremiah had told the people that the land would be allowed to rest for 70 years (Jer.
 25:11), after the devastation.
 It would be that long before the captives would return and the city and temple could be rebuilt.
 If those left behind did nothing but repent for 70 years, it would be time well spent.
 And the five laments compiled in the Book of Lamentations would be their prayer book.

-Lamentations is often called the most sorrowful book in the Bible, written by the most sorrowful author, Jeremiah, known as the weeping prophet (Jer.
+Lamentations is often called the most sorrowful book in the Bible, written by the most sorrowful author, Jeremiah, known as the “weeping prophet” (Jer.
 7:29; 8:21; 9:1, 10, 20).

-Background: The prophetic seeds of Jerusalem’s destruction were sown through Joshua 800 years in advance (Joshua 23:15-16).
-Now, for over 40 years, Jeremiah had prophesied of coming judgment and been scorned by the people for preaching doom (ca. 645 – 605 B.C.).
+Background: The prophetic seeds of Jerusalem’s destruction were sown by Joshua 800 years in advance (Joshua 23:15-16).
+Now, for over 40 years, Jeremiah had prophesied of coming judgment, and had been scorned by the people for preaching doom (ca. 645 – 605 B.C.).
 When that judgment came on the disbelieving people from Nebuchadnezzar and the Babylonian army, Jeremiah still responded with great sorrow and compassion toward his suffering and obstinate people.
 Lamentations relates closely to the book of Jeremiah, describing the anguish over Jerusalem’s receiving God’s judgment for unrepentant sins.
 In the book that bears his name, Jeremiah had predicted the calamity (in chapters 1-29).
 In Lamentations, he concentrates in more detail on the bitter suffering and heartbreak that was felt over Jerusalem’s devastation (compare 46:4-5).
-So critical was Jerusalem’s destruction that the facts are recorded in 4 separate Old Testament chapters (2 Kings chapter 25; Jer.
+So critical was Jerusalem’s destruction, that the facts are recorded in 4 separate Old Testament chapters (2 Kings chapter 25; Jer.
 39:1-11; chapter 52 and 2 Chron.
 36:11-21).